Information regarding IUP’s Voice Over Internet Protocol (VoIP) phone system

 IUP is converting from the Centrix phone system to VoiP.
 The conversion from our current phone system to VoIP will be a process spanning three academic years.
 This conversion is being completed by building.
 If your building has been converted, please consult the documentation on this page for assistance.

-If you have any questions about the conversion, please log an ihelp ticket.
+If you have any questions, please log an ihelp ticket.

 Included are manuals for VoIP and the new Mitel phones that will be in use with the new VoIP system as well as some FAQs.

 Please review the manual regarding your new phone along with using the new phone system.